“Statistical Methods for Big Data” Symposium

 The Centre for Statistical Methodology held a half-day symposium on Statistical Methods for Big Data on 7 July 2017.

 “Big Data” are being promoted as a revolutionary development in the future of health research.
 They are increasingly available in different fields, from molecular to environmental epidemiology to pharmaco-epidemiology to public policy.
 Different applications encounter different challenges, for example high-dimensionality of populations, exposures, time points, or locations, or of a combination of these.
 Distinctions between “made big data” (such as those derived from -omics platforms) and “found big data” (such as those obtained from linkage across electronic health records and administrative databases) may be useful to identify and address the challenges posed by these novel sources of information.

-Pietro Ferrari (IARC, Lyon)
+Pietro Ferrari (IARC, Lyon): Understanding complex data

-Followed by a panel discussion and drinks reception.
+Followed by a panel discussion.

 Slides and recordings of the talks will soon be available here.